Skip to main content

 One unified read across each whole site.
 Financing partners by name, warranty language, certification tiers, ownership claims.
 We anchored every pattern specifically so we wouldn't catch false positives.
 For example, "Best of Houzz 2025" or "Best of Angi 2024" qualifies.
 A loose "best of" floating in a paragraph doesn't.

-Trust signalBrands showing itShare of trade
+Trust signalBrands showing itShare of 145 captured

-Award: Best of / Top rated5841.4%
+Award.
+Best of / Top rated5841.4%

 Free estimate / quote5740.7%